 SHAPIRO: Yeah, yeah.
 Exactly.

 GREENE: Tamara, I think a lot of people would assume that you would want to get the heck out of Congress as quickly as possible, given a lot of the wars and battles that we've had.
 But I'm curious, what are you going to miss?

 KEITH: I think that I'm going to miss the access.
-It's truly remarkable that I can go into the Speaker's lobby, which is this room right off of the House floor, and just talk to members of Congress.
-That's sort of that majesty that you guys were talking about.
-It's amazing to be in this building that most people only see as just this big dome and actually be inside and be able to say, hey, member of Congress, let me ask you a question, or let's just talk.
-I'm not even going to record.
+It's truly remarkable that I can go into the Speaker's Lobby - which is this room right off of the House floor - and just talk to members of Congress.
+And that's sort of that majesty that you guys were talking about.
+It's amazing to be in this building that most people only see as just this big dome; and actually be inside and be able to say, hey, member of Congress, let me ask you a question; or let's just talk, I'm not even going to record.
 And they'll stop and talk to me.

 GREENE: And they'll talk to you.
 You have a question, you know you're at least going to be able to ask it, even if it's not an answer that will help.
 Ari, jump in here, but I feel like...